-Above serves to illustrate that provision is being made for various programmes and activities to support and empower Special Groups, with focus on People with Disabilities.
+Above would normally serve to illustrate that provision is being made for various programmes and activities to support and empower Special Groups, with focus on People with Disabilities.
+However, due to the Municipality's dire financial situation, no provision could be made for this function from our own Budget.
+It is hoped that external funding can be secured for some projects or programmes, from either the District, or possibly elsewhere.